facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 Direct Private Investment refers to investing directly in private companies, real estate, or other non-publicly-traded assets.

-By investing directly in private companies, accredited investors can have heightened control over the types of businesses and initiatives they support, and thus ensure that investments better align with their values and priorities.
+By investing directly in private companies, you as an accredited investor can have heightened control over the types of businesses and initiatives you support, and thus ensure better alignment with your values and priorities.
 For example, you as a private investor may choose to invest directly in companies that provide renewable energy, affordable housing, or healthcare access.

-While direct, private investments can offer the potential for high returns, they typically involve higher degrees of risk than publicly-traded securities.
-Also, invested funds are usually illiquid – locked up and unavailable for some number of years until a project is completed.
-However, properly chosen, direct investments may be able to diversify your portfolio beyond what a stock-and-bond approach normally achieves.
+While private investments can potentially offer high returns, they involve much higher degrees of risk than publicly-traded securities.
+Also, invested funds are usually illiquid – locked up and unavailable for a number of years until a project is completed.
+However, properly chosen, direct investments can add diversification to a portfolio.

 5. Philanthropy

-Philanthropy, as an investment in the common good, humanizes wealth in a variety of beneficial ways, allowing people to give back to their communities, create social impact, build awareness, and champion ethical values.
+Philanthropy, as an investment in the common good, leverages your wealth in a variety of beneficial ways, allowing you to give back to your community, create social impact, build awareness, and champion ethical values.

-Philanthropy is also essential because it can direct funds in the form of grants or donations to regions and activities that are not yet being addressed by more traditional market mechanisms.
+Philanthropy is also essential because it can – in the form of grants or donations – direct your funds to regions and activities that are not yet being addressed by more traditional market mechanisms.

 Philanthropy takes many forms, ranging from donations of money or appreciated securities, to in-kind donations of goods and services, volunteering time and expertise, or opening your space to host gatherings and fundraising events.
 Philanthropy can be directed at the local, national, or global levels.

-Depending on your situation and the type of philanthropic activity, this can provide significant tax benefits in the form of deductions which may strategically offset gains in other areas – such as gains from liquidity events, sales of real estate, a business, or concentrated stock positions.
-Through this process you may also reap benefits by having a portfolio become more broadly diversified.
+Depending on circumstances, your philanthropic activity can provide significant tax benefits that strategically offset gains in other areas – such as from liquidity events, or sales of real estate, a business, or concentrated stock position.
+Through this process you can also reap benefits by having a portfolio become more broadly diversified.

 An important distinction is the difference between "social change" philanthropy – which seeks to address the root causes of problems – and "downstream" philanthropy which address the ill symptoms that result from those root causes.
 Both are necessary, but the distinction is instructive to those seeking to direct and boost the impact of their philanthropy.